-- (a) The Watch Commander shall make a request via dispatch for qualified UAS team members to respond and deploy the UAS. - Dispatch will call the UAS Team Supervisor who will coordinate the callout details with team members. - 2.
-If the UAS Team Supervisor is unavailable, or if specified by the Watch Commander, Dispatch will request assistance from Hayward Fire Department via ACRECC. - (b) The UAS team members will handle all UAS operations, notifications and all necessary preflight guidelines as specified in the UAS Operations Guidelines.
+(a) The Watch Commander shall make a request via dispatch for qualified UAS team members to respond and deploy the UAS.

+- 1. Dispatch will call the UAS Program Coordinator, or his or her designee, who will coordinate the callout details with team members. - 2.
+If the UAS Program Coordinator is unavailable, or if specified by the Watch Commander, Dispatch will request assistance from Hayward Fire Department via ACRECC.

+(b) The UAS team members will handle all UAS operations, notifications and all necessary preflight guidelines as specified in the UAS Operations Manual.